minggas/elm-hn/README.md

     (msg, Cmd.none)
 ```

-Finally, we need to create a `Cmd` that TEM can receive, unbox, and pass the `Msg` to our `update` function.
+Finally, we need to create a `Cmd` that TEA can receive, unbox, and pass the `Msg` to our `update` function.
 In order to create a `Cmd`, we need to perform a [Task](http://package.elm-lang.org/packages/elm-lang/core/4.0.0/Task).
-So, let's create a `Task` that will send `Cmd Msg` to TEM, which will pass on the `Msg` to our `update` function...
+So, let's create a `Task` that will send `Cmd Msg` to TEA, which will pass on the `Msg` to our `update` function...

 ```elm
 import Task